5 Foods to Lower Bad Cholesterol Naturally

 Share

-Maintaining healthy cholesterol levels is crucial for reducing the risk of heart disease and other cardiovascular issues.
+Maintaining healthy cholesterol levels is crucial for reducing the risk of cardiovascular issues.

 While medications like statins can help manage cholesterol, making dietary changes is often the first line of defense.
 Incorporating certain foods into your diet can naturally lower LDL (bad) cholesterol and improve overall cholesterol numbers.